 Click on the State below for information about GI Bill Benefits in that State.

 College Tuition Fee Waivers for Veterans' Dependents Waiver of mandatory system-wide tuition and fees at any State of California Community College, California State University or University of California campus.
+Who May Be Eligible:

 No specific education benefits.

 Free Tuition for Spouse or Dependent of Armed Services Member The spouse or dependent of an armed services member who died in the line of duty or who died as a result of injuries sustained while in the line of duty or who was listed by the Department of Defense as a Prisoner of War or as Missing in Action is entitled to a waiver of undergraduate tuition and fees the students must be in good standing in a state supported educational institution in Alaska.